 - 2 large ripe bananas roughly mashed

 - 1 small banana sliced in half lengthways (optional) for decoration

 - 140 g (1 cup) self raising flour

 - 1 level tsp baking powder

-Enjoy warm or cold.
-Keep the loaf wrapped in tin foil and in your bread bin for 2 to 3 days.
+- Enjoy warm or cold.
+Keep the loaf wrapped in tin foil and in your bread bin or fridge for 2 to 3 days.

 - Eggs - I use large free-range eggs, they should be at room temperature.